 You can build a syntax file by copying command syntax from the log that appears in the Viewer.
 To use this method, you must select Display commands in the log in the Viewer settings (Edit menu, Options, Viewer tab) before running the analysis.
 Each command will then appear in the Viewer along with the output from the analysis.

 In the syntax window, you can run the pasted syntax, edit it, and save it in a syntax file.

-Figure 13-2 Command syntax in the log
+Figure 13-1 Command syntax pasted from a dialog box

 To Copy Syntax from the Output Log